NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Login.md

 Links to GDC Website are also available to provide the user with more details about dbGaP as well as more details about the submission process and tools.

 The login page will show up again if users logout or upon expiration of their authentication token after 30 minutes of inactivity.

-### Obtaining a Token

-After successful authentication, users can [download a GDC Token](../../Commons/Authentication.md#gdc-authentication-token) from the GDC Data Submission Portal.